So, you just got a new leopard gecko and want to tame them down? Here's my process for doing this!

 c) At first, only handle on the floor or over a bed - if they run off your hands you don't want them hurting themselves.

-However, some Leo's never tame down well and that's also something you have to live with - I have had an albino female since since 2015 and she still is VERY unhappy when I try and handle her (which I do regularly due to her being obese and needing exercise!).
+However, some Leo's never tame down well and that's also something you have to live with - I have had an albino female since 2015 and she still is VERY unhappy when I try and handle her, so she is an 'admire from afar' sort of pet.